aws-samples/non-profit-blockchain/ngo-ui/README.md

 execute queries against the Fabric network.
 You can register a new user in the UI application.
 The link is on the login page.
 You can then login as that user and explore the application.

-All of the information you see in the application is stored in the AWS Managed Blockchain Fabric network.
+All of the information you see in the application is stored in the Amazon Managed Blockchain Fabric network.
 You can check this by querying the REST API directly.
 You can cURL the REST API from the Fabric client node.
 Examples of the cURL commands used with the REST API can be found in the files that load test data into the network, such as [this one](../ngo-rest-api/ngo-load-workshop.sh)